nlesc-nano/auto-FOX/README.rst

 Automated Forcefield Optimization Extension
 ###########################################

-Auto-FOX tool for parameterizing forcefields by reproducing radial distribution functions.
+**Auto-FOX** is a tool for parameterizing forcefields by reproducing radial distribution functions.

 Installation
 ============